 If you want to have a low-maintenance type of rugs, even indoors, then opt to use outdoor fabrics.
-It is the best option if you have children who love to spill their foods on the floor.
+It is the best option if you have children who love to spill their food on the floor.
 However, you still need to check on it from time to time.
 It is always a way for you to show your style.

-Outdoor fabrics are very durable and fade-resistant, which makes it perfect for your couches.
+Outdoor fabrics are very durable and fade-resistant, which makes them perfect for your couches.
 Outdoor fabrics can be cleaned usually much easier than regular fabric and can be usually washed with water and soap.

 This is the fabric used for the sofa in the image below.